prathameshThakur/everything-about-git/README.md

 # WHAT IS VERSION CONTROL ???

  You might already know a bit about version control, So a Version Control System is just software that lets you manage and keep track of your source code history.
-A version control system, or, VCS tracks the history of changes as people and teams collaborate on projects together.
+A version control system, or VCS tracks the history of changes as people and teams collaborate on projects together.
  ## Developers can review project history to find out :
 Which changes were made?
 Who made the changes?